-ZR practices are generally matched to reduced data caps and mainly implemented within mobile networks and consist in the sponsorship - by an operator or a third party - of the data consumption related to a limited set of applications, or class of applications, depending on the type of ZR.
-Belli provides a taxonomy of ZR practices which is instrumental to stress the existence of various flavours of ZR and to identify which ZR practices conflict with the NN rationale and may lead to Minitelisation.
-The author argues that, having the possibility to access and share any content and applications of their choice, Internet users cannot be deemed as mere consumers but should rather be considered as active "prosumers," for they can both produce and consume content and applications and, therefore, can directly contribute to the evolution of a generative network.
+The first section encompasses three analyses, priding insight on ZR practices, ZR policies as well as the consideration of ZR from the perspective of international human rights law.
+In his contribution on "Zero-Rating: From Generative Internet to Mobile Minitel?"
+Luca Belli stresses that the ZR debate is the latest chapter of the NN saga.
+The author argues that although the sponsorship of applications may seem beneficial to improve access to specific content and services, some ZR models may trigger a phenomenon defined by Belli as "Minitelisation of the Internet."
+This phenomenon consists in the Internet's evolution from a generative and generalpurpose network, where users may freely generate and share innovation, into a predefinedpurpose network, characterised by a centralised - and easy-to-control - configuration, where passive customers merely access predefined applications, as it happened in the old Minitel network.
+Belli notes that ZR practices are generally matched to reduced data caps and mainly implemented within mobile networks and consist in the sponsorship - by an operator or a third party - of the data consumption related to a limited set of applications, or class of applications, depending on the type of ZR.
+The author provides a taxonomy of ZR practices which is instrumental to stress the existence of various flavours of ZR and to identify which ZR practices conflict with the NN rationale and may lead to Minitelisation.
 Several ZR schemes are based on the provision of unlimited access exclusively to the applications approved by the operator, while billing and capping access to the rest of the Internet, in order to orient user experience towards a limited selection of applications.
 Belli stresses that such practices have the potential to restrain Internet openness, fostering a centralised model that characterised less innovative and more controlled networks, such as the Minitel.
+The author argues that Internet users cannot be deemed as mere consumers but should rather be considered as active "prosumers," for they can both produce and consume content and applications and, therefore, can directly contribute to the evolution of a generative network.
 Hence, to avoid Minitelisation and promote sustainable connectivity, policy makers should consider the entire spectrum of options available and encourage the experimentation of alternative connectivity models, such as e.g. community networks, rather than merely relying on ZR.